Ask Gerda: What’s Your Nutritional Advice for Vegans and Vegetarians?

 Finally, a vegan diet won’t contain the omega-3 fats DHA and EPA, which are valued for building brain and eye cells.
 Simris has perfectly combined DHA and EPA from algae with another omega-3 fat, alpha-linolenic acid, from organic, cold-pressed flaxseed.
 ALA is an essential nutrient—meaning a diet without it can’t support life—and it’s needed for healthy skin.
 Also: Your body can use ALA to make DHA and EPA.

 This article is for informational purposes only.
 It is not, nor is it intended to be, a substitute for professional medical advice, diagnosis, or treatment and should never be relied upon for specific medical advice.
 To the extent that this article features the advice of physicians or medical practitioners, the views expressed are the views of the cited expert and do not necessarily represent the views of goop.

 We hope you enjoy the products recommended here.
-Our goal is to only suggest things we love and think you might, as well.
+Our goal is to suggest only things we love and think you might, as well.
 We also like transparency, so, full disclosure: We may collect a share of sales or other compensation if you purchase through the external links on this page.